-- 1) Do not exceed 61 meters linear line length. - 2) Do not exceed 55 meters vertical separation if outdoor unit is above indoor unit. - 3) 19.05 mm [3/4 in.] vapor line should only be used for 1.5 ton systems if outdoor unit is below or at same level as indoor unit to assure proper oil return. - 4) Always use the smallest liquid line allowable to minimize refrigerant charge. - 5) Applications shaded in light gray indicate capacity multipliers between 0.90 and 0.96 which are not recommended, but are allowed.
+1) Do not exceed 61 meters linear line length.

+2) Do not exceed 30 meters vertical separation between indoor and outdoor units.

+3) 19.05 mm [3/4 in.] vapor line should only be used for 1.5 ton systems if outdoor unit is below or at same level as indoor unit to assure proper oil return.

-6) Applications shaded in dark gray are not recommended due to excessive liquid or suction pressure drop.
+4) Always use the smallest liquid line allowable to minimize refrigerant charge.5) Applications shaded in light gray indicate capacity multipliers between 0.90 and 0.96 which are not recommended, but are allowed.
+6) Applications shaded in dark gray are not recommended due to excessive liquid or suction line pressure drop.

-Example: A (-)A1436AJINA is installed 50' below the indoor unit, requires 75' of 1/2" diameter liquid line, 3/4" diameter suction line, and 4 90° LR elbows, and a filter drier.
+Example: A (-)P1436AJ1NA is installed 50' below the ID unit, requires 75' of 1/2" diameter liquid line, 3/4" diameter vapor line, and 4 90° LR elbows.